 Felony and Misdemeanor Offenses

-Felony and misdemeanor attorney in Dallas to help you navigate the justice system
+Misdemeanor and Felony Criminal Defense Lawyer in Dallas to help you navigate the justice system

 Whether you’re a first time or repeat offender, navigating the Texas Criminal Justice system can be incredibly difficult.
 Texas has a complex web of state, county, and municipal statutes that are enforced by law enforcement officers at all levels.
-This is why you need misdemeanour and felony lawyers in Dallas, TX.
-If you have a misdemeanor or felony offense in the State of Texas, you are entitled to a presumption of innocence and legal representation.
+For this reason, you may need a criminal defense lawyer in Dallas, TX.
+If you have a criminal offense in the State of Texas, then you are entitled to a presumption of innocence and legal representation.
 Winocour Law can help ensure both.

 What is a criminal offense?